dogrdon/irreconcilable/notes/basic_rdf.md

 - why do it with something else?
 - use questioning authority?

+###Problems and TODOs with current approach:
+- odd characters are catching in mongo
+- if encoded one way, and checked another, you get duplicate entries
+- would want to maybe create an option for "check again on another term" -

 OPEN REFINE RESULTS - Raw
 - 55 matched
 - 661 not matched